-- a. monthly reviews carried out by the Head of Finance and Finance Manager, reported as part of the regular financial monitoring reports to Cabinet. - b. weekly review reports from our treasury management consultants detailing current markets, forecasts and model portfolio returns. - c. annual review of performance and strategy with our treasury management consultants. - d. comparative reviews with neighbouring authorities.
+- a. monthly reviews carried out by the Head of Finance and Finance Manager, reported as part of the monthly financial monitoring reports to Cabinet. - b. monthly review reports from our treasury management consultants detailing current markets, forecasts and model portfolio returns - c. annual review of performance and strategy with our treasury management consultants - d. comparative reviews